axol-io/ansible-ephemery/docs/VALIDATOR_SETUP.md

 - Your validator keys are sensitive information - handle them securely
 - For production-like environments, consider using an external secure storage solution
 - Ensure proper permissions on keystore files and password files
+- The playbook automatically sets 0600 permissions on key files